anicrob/week-4-challenge/README.md

 6. You can either play again, by clicking on the Go Back button, or you can clear the highscores board by clicking on the Clear Highscores button.

 ## Credits
-Code created by anicrob with architecture assistance from a tutor at UNC.
+Code created by anicrob with architecture assistance from a tutor and a TA at UNC.
 ## Screenshots
 Start page
 ![Screenshot](./Assets/Images/start-game-page.png)